Syncano/website/pages/blog/2015-01-19-advanced-concepts-flask/index.md

 In computational systems, a context has to do with multi-threaded programming, when the programmer has access to threads and processes.

-Def: <strong>context</strong> := The circumstances that form the setting for an event, statement, or idea, in terms of which it can be fully understood and assessed.
+Def: **context** := The circumstances that form the setting for an event, statement, or idea, in terms of which it can be fully understood and assessed.

 In multi-threaded programming, a context is the state of certain variables that may or may not be global.